simjanos-dev/LinguaCafe/JmdictImport.md

 ## Updating JMDict files

 With each release, JMDict files will be updated.
 However if you would like to update it, here are the instructions how to do it yourself.
-This code was meant to be temporary, but i had no time to rework it yet.
+This code was meant to be temporary, but I had no time to rework it yet.
 It will be made easier to do in the future.

 **Step 1:**